vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 he reaches Brahmaloka; HV II.
 857 ( from Pad. ).
 Vārunā—The 13th of Cai. kr. if it falls on Satabhisak

-nakṣatra (of which Varuna is the presiding deity) is called Vāruṇi and is equal to a crore of solar eclipses; if in
+nakṣatra (of which Varuṇa is the presiding deity) is called Vāruṇi and is equal to a crore of solar eclipses; if in

 406